Seven Things to Know About Traditional IRAs

 Here are 7 things to know about traditional IRAs:

-- You decide when and where to establish an IRA.
-As long as you have taxable income, you can open an IRA.
+1. You decide when and where to establish an IRA.
+As long as you have taxable income, you may contribute to an IRA.

-- Even if you have a retirement plan at work, such as a 401(k), you can still boost your savings by funding a traditional IRA.
-You can contribute to both Roth and traditional IRAs, but the total cannot exceed the annual per person limit.
-For 2023, the annual IRA contribution limit is $6,500.
-Savers who are age 50 and up are allowed an annual $1,000 catch-up contribution, for a total of $7,500.
-For 2024, that increases to $7,000 ($8,000 if you are 50 or older, including catch-up contributions.)
+2. Even if you have a retirement plan at work, such as a 401(k), you can still boost your savings by funding a traditional IRA.
+You can contribute to both Roth and traditional IRAs in the same year, but the total may not exceed the annual per person limit.
+For 2024 and 2025, the annual IRA contribution limit is $7,000.
+Savers who are age 50 and up are allowed an annual $1,000 catch-up contribution, for a total of $8,000.
 For details, visit irs.gov.
-Note: There are contribution limits for individuals with higher income.
+Note: For traditional IRAs, there are income limits on tax deductibility for annual contributions.
+Please check with a tax consultant for guidance on your specific situation.

-- The money you invest will grow tax-deferred until retirement, and at age 59 ½ you can begin making penalty-free withdrawals.
-You will then pay income tax on those distributions, but you might be in a lower tax bracket at that time.
+4. The money you invest will grow tax-deferred until retirement, and at age 59 ½ you can begin making penalty-free withdrawals.
+You will then pay income tax on distributions from your traditional IRA, but you might be in a lower tax bracket at that time.

 Traditional IRA accounts have specific rules and guidelines, and like any investment there may be risks to consider, including loss of principal depending on the options you choose, so be sure to visit with your accountant or tax advisor if you have questions.